…continued from previous post, wherein I trash aspiring sound engineers.

 Let me finish this off by saying that I could never get the “smooth” results that I do at an a cappella concert without heavily working with: speaker placement, speaker EQ, and channel compressors.
-If you’ve experienced struggles in your concert sound, you might try to reaching out to your engineers for some consultation before the show, to make sure they know truly what to expect, and have the tools and expertise to manipulate these properties for your audience’s listening pleasure.
+If you’ve experienced struggles in your concert sound, you might try to reaching out to your engineers for some consultation before the show, to make sure they know truly what to expect, and have the tools and expertise to manipulate these properties for your audience’s best listening experience.